OpenAstronomy/openastronomy.github.io/_projects/2026/reltrans/tutorial_and_unit-testing.md

 ---
-name: Interactive Tutorials and Automated Testing for the Reltrans Code Create a series of tutorials on how to use the reltrans code and a suite of unit tests
+name: Interactive Tutorials and Automated Testing for the Reltrans Code
+desc: Create a series of tutorials on how to use the reltrans code and a suite of unit tests
+# add a short one line description of your project
+requirements:
 # Student requirements:
-requirements:
  - Basic Fortran knowledge
  - Implementation of Python code
  - Use of python notebook
+difficulty: medium
 # How difficult would you consider the project to be: low, medium, high
-difficulty: medium
+issues:
 # Related issues (if any) to this project.
 # Ideally you want at least one that describes the problem it is trying to solve
-issues:
+mentors:
 # First person in contact; mentors may change before project starts.
 # GitHub or GitLab handles
-mentors:
  - mgullik
  - fjebaker
+initiatives:
 # The programme under this project wish to run.
 At the moment only GSOC is available
-initiatives:
  - GSOC
 project_size:
  - 350 h (Large)
+tags:
 # Different technologies needed
-tags:
  - python
  - fortran
+collaborating_projects:
 # suborganisation(s) to which this project belongs.
-collaborating_projects:
  - astropy
 ---
+## Interactive Tutorials and Automated Testing for the Reltrans Code

-## Description
+### Description

 Reltrans is a publicly available, semi-analytical model for X-ray reverberation mapping of accreting black holes in both Active Galactic Nuclei (AGN) and X-ray binaries.